-The road to Pyeongchang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian
+The road to PyeongChang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian

 While a few organizations contribute to cover athletes' costs to travel overseas and compete at the Olympic Games, the financial burden that families face just to get to that moment — and then to also be a part of it — is no small chunk of change.

-The level of funding that U.S. Ski and Snowboard provides its athletes is unclear based on limited comment with Team USA officials, who denied the Aspen Times Weekly’s interview requests but answered a few questions via email.
+The level of funding that U.S. Ski and Snowboard provides its athletes is unclear based on limited comment from Team USA officials, who denied the Aspen Times' interview requests but answered a few questions via email.

 "We are taking over 100 athletes to the Games from the sports U.S. Ski and Snowboard represents, and with them in South Korea will be around 200 members of their families and friends, cheering on their respective athletes and Team USA in Pyeongchang," Luke Bodensteiner, U.S. Ski and Snowboard chief of sport, wrote via email on Jan 26.
 "To help our athletes' families, U.S. Ski and Snowboard is providing two dedicated family liaison staff members, working now in Park City, Utah, and soon heading to South Korea.
 They are already helping many of the families with their preparations for the Games."